Config Classes manage configurations that are too complex to fit into the key + value scheme

 Network FS Mounts config boots, it will mount this FS.

 A bind mount can be added in a similar way.
 However, instead of selecting an external resource to be mounted, the source path of the bind has to be specified.
-QluMan is unable to verify the existence of the specified, so it is worth to double check before adding the bind mount config.
+QluMan is unable to verify the existence of the specified path, so it is worth to double check before adding the bind mount config.

 The automatic selection of the network used to mount the FS may be overridden.
 First the override must be activated by setting the check-mark for Override Network.
 A network can then be selected from the drop-down menu to force the mount to use this particular one regardless of what the network priorities of the associated export resource say.